 When a heart attack strikes, every minute counts.
 In the race against time, Carolinas HealthCare System is more than 15 minutes faster than the national average at treating heart attacks, and has long defined the world-class standard of excellence.

 Each year, an estimated 610,000 Americans have their first heart attack.
 Another 325,000 people will have a recurrent attack.
 In these life-threatening emergencies, it’s vital to know that rapid, advanced expertise is in your own backyard.
-Carolinas HealthCare System’s Chest Pain Network has nine accredited Chest Pain Centers dedicated to rapid delivery of care for patients having chest pain or a suspected heart attack.
+Carolinas HealthCare System’s Chest Pain Network is dedicated to the rapid delivery of care for patients having chest pain or a suspected heart attack.

 If you or a loved one is experiencing symptoms of a heart attack, call 911 immediately.